Aerial Maps for Hunting–Top Options for 2022 Season

 Creating custom maps with up-to-date aerial photography, Northwoods Mapping creates maps that can work alongside a free GPS app for a smartphone or tablet.
 These maps include high-resolution images for every state.
 They provide options over which aerial photography a hunter prefers.
 They also include 24k elevation contour lines to give accurate depictions of elevation.

 Aerial maps allow hunters to see exactly what kind of areas lie ahead.
-The maps will show them where to anticipate water sources, ditches, hills and other distinct parts of a terrain.
-Knowing where these areas are and when to expect them helps users predict animal movement and where to be in relation.
+The maps will show them where to anticipate water sources, ditches, hills, and other distinct parts of a terrain.
+Knowing where these areas are and when to expect them helps hunters predict animal movement and better understand where to position themselves in relation to terrain features animals commonly use.

 Looking at an aerial map before setting foot on the terrain can save you time and energy.
 The map can also help you find the best spots to place cameras or establish food plots in preparation for the season.

-Time is also saved using aerial maps by helping you get to a spot the fastest way possible.
+Time is also saved using aerial maps to help you get to a spot the fastest way possible.
 No more crossing your fingers and hoping your path is the best one.

 The aerial imagery provided by onX Hunt allows hunters to make the most of every step.
-With the hybrid map, you can identify peaks and ridge tops and with custom waypoints can tell mark exactly where deer sign has been spotted so you can determine the best way to approach.
-Use the Line Tool to get a measurement of exactly how far away your stand is from a food plot or to measure range.
-Advanced images with reliable metrics provide the combination needed for the most efficient hunt possible.
+With the Hybrid Map, you can identify peaks and ridge tops, and with custom Waypoints, you can mark exactly where you spot deer sign.
+You can also use the Line Distance Tool to get a measurement of exactly how far away your stand is from a food plot or to measure range.
+Advanced images with reliable metrics provide the insight needed for the most efficient hunt possible.

 Frequently Asked Questions